 Some say she once traversed the Nevada desert on a Speed Triple with bald street tires, and that she mounted a device to her bike that pushes aside slow-moving vehicles that refuse to use turn-outs…all we know is, she’s called Jenny.
 She purchased her first bike at the age of 18, hiding it from her mom in the backyard and taking it out after dark to practice in a nearby church parking lot.
 By now, her parents have resigned themselves to the fact that she’s a passionate rider, and she’s thrilled to make that passion her career.
-From a stint as the Marketing Director for Twisted Throttle, to selling BMWs, Triumphs and Ducatis at Northern Colorado Euro, to marketing and business development for RawHyde’s BMW off-road training center, and finally as the Managing Editor for Rider and Editor of Woman Rider, Jenny is an industry insider who wants to empower more women to ride!
+From a stint as the Marketing Director for Twisted Throttle, to selling BMWs, Triumphs and Ducatis at Northern Colorado Euro, to marketing and business development for RawHyde’s BMW off-road training center, and finally as the former Managing Editor for Rider and Editor of Woman Rider, Jenny is an industry insider who wants to empower more women to ride!

 Current ride: BMW S 1000 XR